Inhomogeneous Kinetic Equation for Mixed Neutrinos: Tracing the Missing Energy: Abstract

 \section{Abstract}

 Flavor-dependent neutrino transport is described by a well-known kinetic equation for occupation-number matrices in flavor space.
-However, as an overlooked theoretical problem, we show that in the inhomogeneous case, neutrino-neutrino refractive energy is not conserved.
-We derive the missing gradient terms in the fast flavor limit (vanishing neutrino masses), and prove that the missing refractive energy is traded with the huge reservoir of neutrino kinetic energy through gradients of the weak interaction potential.
-Even small changes of the kinetic energy accommodate the refractive energy gained or lost.
-Flavor evolution alone is negligibly affected by the new terms.
+However, in the context of fast flavor conversion, we identify an unforeseen predicament: the pivotal self-induced exponential growth of small inhomogeneities strongly violates conservation of neutrino-neutrino refractive energy.
+We prove that it is traded with the huge reservoir of neutrino kinetic energy through gradients of neutrino flavor coherence (the off-diagonal piece of the flavor density matrix) and derive the missing gradient terms.
+The usual equations remain sufficient to describe flavor evolution, at the cost of renouncing energy conservation, which cannot play any role in explaining the numerically observed final state.